Skip to content

 Queensland Government - Queensland Revenue Office

-Find out if you can claim an exemption and what you need to do to apply.
+Find out if you can claim a land tax exemption for your primary production land and what you need to do to apply.

 • maintaining animals to sell them or their bodily produce, including their natural increase